Individualization in Language Education Conference 2025

 University of Hamburg, Hamburg, Germany

-By systematically addressing Individualization in Language Education, this conference aims to highlight both the possibilities of and challenges for individualization strategies in different learner groups and settings.
-The conference is being organized by an interdisciplinary network of members of the research cluster “Language Education in the Immigration Society”, which is supported by the German Federal Ministry of Education and Research (BMBF).
+The international conference "Individualization in Language Education" successfully took place on March 5-6, 2025, at the University of Hamburg, bringing together over 100 researchers from across the globe.
+By systematically addressing Individualization in Language Education, both the possibilities of and challenges for individualization strategies in different learner groups and settings were discussed.
+The conference was organized by an interdisciplinary network representing the research cluster “Language Education in the Immigration Society”, which is financed by the German Federal Ministry of Education and Research (BMBF).

 Keynotes